 It’s absolutely still important, as I wrote back in 2018, to measure your per-hour costs.
 Work hours vary day to day, of course.
 The time you put in compared against fixed and variable expenses can be a powerful way to determine when, for example, that customer who’s got a huge detention problem is no longer worth the time and effort of maintaining a relationship with.

 Tracking variable expenses (fuel, tires, etc.) separately from fixed costs is important in determining the worth of loads and making decisions.
 When the wheels are not turning, you’re not spending money on variable expenses.
-With owners I've worked with, variable costs average around 75 cents/mile and fixed costs per day worked run $300 to $550.
+For owners I've worked with, variable costs average around 75 cents/mile and fixed costs per day worked run $300 to $550.
 Armed with your own numbers on those costs, you can determine what it will cost to haul a given load.

 [Related: What is your time worth?]